business concept illustration of How Behavioral Science Thinking Improves Marketing Effectiveness

 The thing is, this has always been the case.
 Since the dawn of commerce the best marketers, advertisers, and salespeople were familiar with how we chose to present our product influenced the likelihood of purchase.
 Not with facts, logic, or rationality.
 But with emotion.
 With the things that make humans human.

 Today, with Martech this and AI that, we’re trying to relinquish many of the responsibilities of marketing to automation, algorithms, and LLMs.
 Sure, the upside is we’re creating more with less.
-But what we’re producing is less fit for purpose.
+But the nature of what we’re producing is less fit for purpose.
 We’re failing to grow awareness, reputation, and revenue.

 So why are we doing it?
-That’s easy: By being able to blame “The Algorithm” when it all goes to crap, we don’t get blamed by the boss.
+That’s easy: we have something to point our finger at.
+By being able to blame “The Algorithm” when things turn all brown and smelly, we don’t get blamed by the boss.

 The Future Of Marketing Is Psychological, Not Technological

-The overreliance on data-driven approaches and a relentless pursuit of efficiency can blind marketers to the true drivers of consumer behavior.
+The over-reliance on data-driven approaches and a stubborn, unwavering pursuit of efficiency ends up blinding marketers to the true drivers of consumer behavior.

 Of course data and analytics are valuable tools.
+No one is saying they’re not.
 But they should not be the sole drivers of marketing strategy.

 We’re trying to make marketing into the wrong kind of science.
-As a result we have become overly reliant on measurable metrics, neglecting the (less tangible but equally important) aspects of human psychology.
+We’re trying to make it infinitely logical in its approach, and repeatable in its execution.
+As though “one size fits all”.
+As a result we have become overly reliant on measurable metrics, neglecting the (less tangible but equally important) aspects of human psychology and behavior.

-Just because something is easily measurable, doesn’t mean it’s important.
+But just because something is easily measurable, doesn’t mean it’s important to what we’re trying to do.

 For example, the reason why a person may buy your product or service may not be because of its features, or that it’s better/faster/cheaper.
 It may simply be because they know they need something to solve a problem they have, and they vaguely remember having heard of your brand more than others in your category.

 Appealing to buyers’ universal desires and motivations is far more effective than bombarding them with information and expecting them to join the dots for us.
-Instead of simply highlighting what a product does, what if we focused how it makes people feel?
+Instead of simply highlighting what a product does, what if we (also) mentioned how it makes people feel?

 Creativity: The Essential Ingredient in a Human-Centric Marketing Landscape